Upcoming TB Test Clinics:

 - Exposure to someone with known active, contagious tuberculosis disease (if this the case, please contact our office at 609-771-2889)

 Students assigned to N.J. classroom field experiences, including JPE and student teaching:

-- Documentation of a negative TB test result in the last 6 months before your first classroom field experience (which usually occurs in your sophomore or junior year) OR documentation of a positive TB test result, regardless of when this test was done, is required.
+- You are required by the New Jersey Department of Education to provide documentation of a negative TB test result in the last 6 months before your first classroom field experience (which usually occurs in your sophomore or junior year) OR documentation of a positive TB test result, regardless of when this test was done, is required.